ayushkashyap12/-sky130RTLDesignAndSynthesisWorkshop/README.md

 ### Sub-part 2:Blocking Statement & non-blocking statement
   - This can be one of the reason for synthesis simulation mismatch, as using blocking statement in always block is dangerous to use or you have to take more care.
     The simulation and synthesis results clearly shows the mismatch.
-  - The verilog code for the caveats with nlocking is given below:
+  - The verilog code for the caveats with blocking is given below:
 ```
 module blocking_caveat(input a,input b, input c,output reg d);
 reg x;